-The Environmental Science and Policy major provides breadth in basic course work as well as familiarization with the specific scientific and social considerations related to a wide range of environmental issues.
+The Environment and Sustainability major provides breadth in basic course work as well as familiarization with the specific scientific and social considerations related to a wide range of environmental issues.
 Participation in the program requires an initial consultation with the Director, and a formal declaration of major no later than the second semester of the junior year.
-Students pursuing a primary major in Biology, Chemistry, Geology, Physics, or other natural science field will normally have their secondary major designated as Environmental Science and they will receive the Bachelor of Science (B.S.) degree.
-Others–often students pursuing a primary major in Economics, Global Studies, Government, International Relations, Public Policy, or Sociology–will receive a Bachelor of Arts (B.A.) with an Environmental Policy designation.
-There are two slightly different programs for the B.A. and B.S. majors: the Science Track and the Policy Track.
+Students pursuing a primary major in Biology, Chemistry, Geology, Physics, or other natural science field will normally have their secondary major designated as Environment and Sustainability, Science Track and they will receive the Bachelor of Science (B.S.) degree.
+Others–often students pursuing a primary major in Economics, Global Studies, Government, International Relations, Public Policy, or Sociology–will receive a Bachelor of Arts (B.A.) with an Environment and Sustainability, Humanities or Policy Track designation.
+There are three slightly different programs for the B.A. and B.S. majors: the Humanities Track, the Science Track and the Policy Track.

-There are no formal restrictions on the primary major pursued in conjunction with the Environmental Science and Policy major.
+There are no formal restrictions on the primary major pursued in conjunction with the Environment and Sustainability major.
 However, the primary should both supplement and complement the student’s environmental training, while providing the necessary additional depth.
 Therefore, students are expected to develop a program with an appropriate rationale based on interconnections among subjects as well as the student’s long-term career interests.
-Two courses may be counted toward both majors; therefore, depending on the primary major, the number of additional courses required to complete the Environmental Science and Policy major may total less than 36 hours.
+Two courses may be counted toward both majors; therefore, depending on the primary major, the number of additional courses required to complete the Environment and Sustainability major may total less than 36 hours.

 For both the B.A. and B.S., limited substitution of other courses for some of these requirements may be possible with the approval of the Director.
 In addition to the required work, various other courses as well as non-classroom training (such as internships, research projects with faculty, participation in study abroad programs, or off-campus study and research, such as participation in an REU program) are strongly recommended.